mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 Hopefully you noticed that...

 1. Now can  **create multi line strings** in your `tw` properties which allows reorganization of long class lists according to your own preferences.
 Multi-line strings do not scroll off the page edge so are much easier to scan read.
 Eye fatigue from scrolling horizontally and scanning long strings is relieved.
-Plus, you are not tied to the organizational opinions provided by any extension author and can rely on your own organizational preferencese.
+Plus, you are not tied to the organizational opinions provided by any extension author and can rely on your own organizational preferences.
 Also you can re-organize the class lists by just moving lines  up or down.
 You are encouraged to gather classes with similar functionality onto the same line so you would naturally look for them in the same place each time.

 2. This strategy allows you to apply the same classes to every element of a repeating group without polluting your markup.
 Now it is a breeze to make a minor modification which is then applied equally to all elements referencing the same `tw` property.
 This greatly simplifies code maintenance and reduces errors.